 Some couples begin to plan their wedding and forget the layout and look of their chosen venue, this means the wedding flowers may not align with the location.
 When attending venue viewings consider the setting and the decor already in place to align your flowers arrangements with them.
 For example, a castle requires tall arrangements and a wedding hall with a high ceiling will look better with tall flower designs.
 Take into account the colours, textures and style of the interiors, and check how much daylight is visible through the venue.

 Wedding flowers can be expensive so they should be one of your top budget points.
 Make sure to enquire with your wedding florist about the average cost - each florist will be different.
 Then discuss whether your ideas require more or less of the average cost, this will help set aside money in your budget.
 Couples often make the mistake of skimping on their wedding flowers believing they can arrange them themselves without the aid of a professional.
 DIY wedding flowers may not look the part in your professional photographs so unless you’re experienced, it’s best to avoid.
+Click here for more information about how to budget for your wedding.

 Some flower varieties need to be imported, so that requires them to be ordered months in advance.
 Give yourself enough time to book your wedding florist, ideally the final arrangements should be finalised 6 months before the big day.
 Wedding florists are always in high-demand so make sure to book way ahead of your wedding to avoid being disappointed - florists are especially busy during the height of the season.

-One of the biggest mistakes you can make is trying to attempt to plan and organise every element of your wedding.
+One of the biggest wedding flower mistakes you can make is trying to attempt to plan and organise every element of your wedding yourself.
 Wedding planners and other wedding professionals exist for a reason - they want to make your wedding the best it can be.
 A florist can provide the flowers but also can offer styling advice on other wedding elements, such as your venue decorations and table design.
 These professionals are experts in their fields so be reassured they know what they’re talking about.

 Every aspect of your wedding should be planned and come together to make the perfect day, however if you haven’t aligned everyone’s schedules and arranged times and dates, you may run into problems.
 The last thing you want on your wedding day is any delays.
 Speak to your venue coordinator to arrange for the florist, catering team and entertainment to arrive at the right time to prepare for the day.